vision4robotics/BEVT-tracker/README.md

 The parameter settings are partly borrowed from [BACF](http://www.hamedkiani.com/bacf.html) and [SRDCF](https://www.cvl.isy.liu.se/research/objrec/visualtracking/decontrack/index.html) paper and convolutional feature extraction function is borrowed from [HCF](https://github.com/jbhuang0604/CF2).

 ## Results
+The following are the results from the experiment conducted on 100 challenging sequences extracted from UAV123@10fps.
 ![](./result/error.png "Precision plot")
 ![](./result/overlap.png "Success plot")